ArsoVukicevic/AI4DimAndSurfQA/DimQA/README.md

-# AI4DimAndSurfQA
+# SurfQA - surface inspection module

-DimQA - dimensional inspection module
+The module for surface inspection is developed upon the Halcon MVTec library https://www.mvtec.com/products/halcon

-SurfQA - surface inspection module
+In the folder